UNESCO Chair in Hydropolitics

 In November 2015, a UNESCO Chair in Hydropolitics was established at the University of Geneva (UNIGE) through the Institute for Environmental Sciences (ISE).
 The Chair is headed by Professor Géraldine Pflieger, Director of the ISE, and Professor Christian Bréthaut, Director of the Education and Knowledge Component of the Geneva Water Hub.

-Water research at UNIGE draws from a wealth of knowledge across several institutes, notably the Institute for Environmental Sciences, the Platform for International Water Law, and the Department of Political Science & International Relations.
-The Chair in Hydropolitics is rooted in these partnerships, and those with other universities research institutes and International Organizations.
+Water research at UNIGE draws from a wealth of knowledge across several institutes, notably the Institute for Environmental Sciences (ISE), the Platform for International Water Law, and the Department of Political Science & International Relations.
+The Chair in Hydropolitics is rooted in these partnerships, and those with other universities, research institutes, and International Organizations.

 The Chair in Hydropolitics seeks to:

-- Contribute to the creation of tools for improved understanding of the political challenges relating to water resources (institutional frameworks, regulations, policy dimensions, conflict resolution);
+- Contribute to an improved understanding of the political challenges relating to water resources (in particular, institutional frameworks, regulatory regimes, policy processes, and conflict resolution mechanisms), covering all levels of issues, whether local, regional or international.

-- Disseminate knowledge resources globally through an internet platform, including free education programs; and to
+- Disseminate knowledge resources globally through an open platform, including free education programs.

-- Establish international research networks, integrated into the network of existing UNESCO chairs and building bridges between academic research teams in Northern and Southern countries, encouraging not only North-South but also South-South collaborations.
+- Establish international research networks, integrated with other UNESCO Chairs and UNITWIN Networks, to build bridges between academic research teams in Northern and Southern countries, encouraging North-South and South-South collaborations.

 The Chair was officially inaugurated in November 2015.
-The application for the Chair was supported by the Swiss Confederation through the SDC Global Programme: Water Division and the National Commission for UNESCO.
+The Swiss Confederation supported the application for the Chair through its SDC Global Programme: Water Division and National Commission for UNESCO.